 To make your own EM1 without buying store-bought solutions, we need to find the microbes, create a little house to keep them & mix some food to keep them alive and happy.
 Today, we'll share with you 3 recipes for making your own homemade EM for cheap and for longer uses.
 Let's explore together!

 Brief benefits of EM

 The EM microbes have been found to be very effective in improving soil conditions, even for the most lifeless and clayey soil in some areas.
 By using EM, growers rely less on undesirable pesticides or other chemical stuff.
 People have seen their fruits, veggies and flowers grow stronger & produce 2x the size of the normal ones with some of this EM stuff mixed in.

-In chicken coops, piggeries or fish ponds, these microbes can help reduce the foul smell.
+In chicken coops, piggeries, fish ponds or pet litter, these microbes can help reduce the foul smell.
 And for composting specifically, EM works like a charm by keeping the smell down and speeding up the composting process.
 In some places, they purify water with this solution for cost reduction.
 Magical as it may sound, EM is very easy and cheap to make as they exist mostly everywhere around us.